-Step 4: Monitor performance and change actions if necessary

-- Conduct monthly inspections to enable early detection of grow back. - Regularly follow up on areas where infestations were treated and reapply control measures if necessary.
-Once again, take photographs of sites regularly and keep records of actions that were taken so that evidence is in place with regard to control measures that were successful and those that were not. - Consider rehabilitation of area cleared of invasive species at every stage of the control programme and consider the need to re-introduce local indigenous species to help the natural ecology stabilise within the areas.
+- Consider the uses of plants that will be removed.
+Options such as its potential for compost heaps (as long as it is seed free), potential as leaf litter (as long as it is seed free) and possible options for timber and cork markets.
+As stated earlier, some alien invasive species release chemicals that suppress growth of other plants and these should not be utilised as leaf litter under any circumstances. - Step 4: Monitor performance and change actions if necessary - Conduct monthly inspections to enable early detection of grow back. - Regularly follow up on areas where infestations were treated and re-apply control measures if necessary.
+Once again, take photographs of sites regularly and keep records of actions that were taken so that evidence is in place with regard to control measures that were successful and those that were not. - Consider rehabilitation of area cleared of invasive species at every stage of the control programme and consider the need to re-introduce local indigenous species to help the natural ecology stabilise within the areas. - Consider training of employees.
+Courses range from introductory and awareness courses to those that qualify individuals as alien invasive control officers.